 - Preparing for hiking or backpacking with your dog

-- Food and water for hiking and backpacking with dog
+- Food for hiking and backpacking with dog

 - Dog backpacking gear

 - First aid for your dog